Skip to Main Content

 Overview

-Finding full copies of sources is one of the biggest hurdles in conducting research, especially if you are looking for articles.
-With the internet, it's easy to find if a source exists, but often you can only access full text through a library.
-The systems involved are complicated and don't always communicate well with each other.
+Finding full copies of sources is one of the biggest hurdles in conducting research.
+With the internet, it's easy to find out if a source exists, but you can often only access the full text through a library.
+The systems involved are complex and don't always communicate well with each other.
 Plus you often end up on publishers' websites, where they want you to pay for an article.

 • Never pay for an article.
 The Library can almost always track down what you need FOR FREE.

 Use the information on this page to track down full copies of materials.
-Please ask for help if you hit a roadblock - this is one of the most common issues in research today and the reference librarians are experts in helping you overcome these obstacles.
+Please ask for help if you hit a roadblock - this is one of the most common issues in research today and librarians are experts in helping you overcome these obstacles.
+You can also find more details on the Interlibrary Loan page.

 Decoding Citations